junar3x74/project_asais/README.md

 didto pag command it project path for the composer set up like this C:\xampp\htdocs\project_asais>

-so the commands are:
+so the commands are:composer install composer update
-composer install

-composer update

 project update:
 just setting up some folders and some files